8.2 Unexpected Child Deaths

 The meeting must agree how the detailed information about the cause of the child’s death will be shared with the parents, and by whom, and who will offer them and other family members including surviving siblings’ on-going support.

-The Specialist Nurse in conjunction with the Designated Paediatrician must ensure an agreed record of the Rapid Response discussion meeting is be sent to the Coroner, to take into consideration in the conduct of the inquest.
+The Specialist Nurse in conjunction with the Designated Paediatrician must ensure an agreed record of the Post Child Death Review meeting is be sent to the Coroner, to take into consideration in the conduct of the inquest.

 Potential lessons to be learnt may be identified by this process.
 Another purpose is to inform the Inquest.